 - Altium Designer’s schematic capture application may be simple to use, but it will handle your toughest hierarchical multi-channel designs.

 Altium Designer’s unified design environment makes working in multiple tools easy

-P-CAD put PCB layout place and route software tools into the hands of designers world-wide, and Altium has built on this standard with the powerful layout features in Altium Designer.
-With intelligent placement functions you will be able to use Altium Designer to organize and optimize your component placement quickly and efficiently.
+P-CAD put PCB layout place and route software tools into the hands of designers worldwide, and Altium has built on this standard with the powerful layout features in Altium Designer.
+With intelligent placement functions, you will be able to use Altium Designer to organize and optimize your component placement quickly and efficiently.

-The interactive routing features in Altium Designer have been created specifically to help you triumph over the the most difficult routing challenges that you might encounter.
+The interactive routing features in Altium Designer have been created specifically to help you triumph over the most difficult routing challenges that you might encounter.
 To top it all off, Altium Designer’s 3D engine has been refined over the years to give you the best view possible of your design.
 Not only will you be able to verify your component placement, but you can move your parts in 3D to make sure that you are correctly placing them for all mechanical obstacles and constraints.
 Altium Designer is the tool you need for your most intricate PCB layouts.

 You won’t have to worry about your circuit design being read correctly by a PCB manufacturer or during PCB assembly when you are sure in your layout software.
-With the powerful place and route tools complimented by a 3D environment of Altium Designer, you will be able to accomplish design tasks that you could never have done in P-CAD.
+With the powerful place and route tools complemented by a 3D environment of Altium Designer, you will be able to accomplish design tasks that you could never have done in P-CAD.

 - Altium Designer gives you multiple placement features to position and align your components the way you need to.

 - The intelligent interactive routing tools in Altium Designer have been created with design engineers like you in mind.